 The Cayuga-Onondaga BOCES will operate a program of academic instruction for two or more districts using online web-based interactive technologies.
 Many of our local schools require a diverse academic program in order to provide access to advanced courses in science, math, the humanities, languages and other elective subjects.
 The local districts in many cases cannot provide the courses on their own.
 The Online Summer School service allows schools to provide opportunities to students that are not available during the months of July and August.
 The summer CoSer will allow students from grades nine through 12 to either accelerate their course of study or earn credit.
+College credit courses are also available.

-AIDABILITY: BOCES CHARGE BASIS: Per District Base Fee and Per Student/Per Semester or Per Slot
+CHARGE BASIS: Per District Base Fee and Per Student/Per Semester or Per Slot AIDABILITY: BOCES